How to Mount an Auxiliary Camera

 Once you've connected the auxiliary camera to an ignition power source, paired it to the dashcam and mounted it, you can adjust the viewing angles.
 Cameras with different viewing angles enable live view and recording of additional perspectives during ...

-• Surfsight Quick Installation Guide
+• MiTAC K220 Installation Guide